 Louisville, KY 40292

-- School of Interdisciplinary and Graduate Studies Application (even if currently enrolled in a University of Louisville program).
-Apply online at louisville.edu/graduate/apply
+- Graduate School application (even if currently enrolled in a University of Louisville program).

 - Official copies of all collegiate transcripts (undergraduate and graduate).
 Graduates of the University of Louisville need not provide a transcript.
 GPA of 3.50 required in graduate work.
 1

 - Applicants submitting foreign transcripts must submit transcript(s) to either the World Education Evaluation Service (WES) or Education Credentials Evaluators (ECE) for evaluation.
 If you have a master's degree from the U.S., this requirement is waived.